joegoggin/create-solito-tRPC-app/readme.md

-# create-st-app
+# create-solito-tRPC-app

-A command-line tool for creating new projects.
+A command-line tool for creating new projects using my solito-.

 ## Installation